aleshaleksey/fansys23/weapons-armour.md

 ___
 ### Slings

-Slings are simple in construction and difficult in exploitation which make use centripetal force.
+Slings are simple in construction and difficult in exploitation.
+They make use centripetal force.
 A sling is essentially a length of sinew with a "nest" for the projectile (usually a round stone or metal bullet) at the center.
 Despite the range, slings are difficult to aim and therefore have a low range increment.
 Slings can also be used to shoot stones, in absence of proper ammunition, but the attack is at disadvantage.
 Slings have the "light" and "unwieldy" properties.
 Slings cannot be used effectively from prone.

 ___
 ### Bows

-Bows are curved ranged weapon, that, when strung appears as a length of material, bent into a curve by a string from its two extremities.
+Bows are curved ranged weapon that, when strung, appears as a length of material, bent into a curve by a string from its two extremities.
 This is one of the most common and effective ranged weapons used in most realms.
 Bows are quite delicate weapons and easily ruined by poor handling or attacks aimed to sunder them.
 All bows cause "bleeding".
 Bows have the "delicate" property.
 Bows cannot be used effectively from "prone".

 |Weapon|Special Properties| Manoeuvres|
 |-|-|-|